Marquette vs. Notre Dame: Sportsbook promo codes, odds, spread, over/under - December 9

 - Odds to win the national championship: +1400

-- In terms of its odds to win the national championship (+1400), Marquette is fourth-best in college basketball.
+- In terms of its odds to win the national championship (+1400), Marquette is fourth-best in the country.
 It is three spots below that, seventh-best, according to computer rankings.

 - The implied probability of Marquette winning the national championship, based on its +1400 moneyline odds, is 6.7%.